PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ## Introduction

-Data is a fundamental element in any machine learning workload, so in this docuemnt, you will learn how to create and manage datastores and datasets in an Azure Machine Learning workspace, and how to use them in model training experiments.
+Data is a fundamental element in any machine learning workload, so in this document, we will show how to create and manage datastores and datasets in an Azure Machine Learning studio using python and how to use them in model training experiments.

 ## Learning objectives: